jaspreet1313/jaspreet-daily_blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->

 <h3 align='center'> Notice Board App</h3>
 <p align="justify">Today we all created a notice board app in erpnext within 30 minutes.
-It was a wonderful experience as we can created such apps withiin a short time period.We have created a notice board module in erpnext.
+It was a wonderful experience as we can created such apps within a short time period.We have created a notice board module in erpnext.
 Then we have created a doctype named Notice board with some required
 fields like title, content, date, signature, attachments. </p>

 <!----------------------------------------------------------------------------------------------------------------------------->

-**Date : 8-March-2022**
+**Date : 08-March-2022**

 <!----------------------------------------------------------------------------------------------------------------------------->

 <h3 align='center'> Assesement Module</h3>
-<p align="justify">Today I implemented the assessment module in
+<p align="justify">Today I implemented the assessment module in gne11.gndec.ac.in.
-gne11.gndec.ac.in.
 First I have created  Assessment Creteria .
-For example, if the assessment was conducted for english or other subject, then we canevaluate Student in English on various criteria like Writing, internal assessment(viva), Attendence etc.Assessment criteria can be used while scheduling assessment plan for student group and course.
+For example, if the assessment was conducted for english or other subject, then we can evaluate Student in English on various criteria like Writing, internal assessment(viva), Attendence etc.Assessment criteria can be used while scheduling assessment plan for student group and course.
 Then next , I have created Assessment group tree (hierarchy for examination conducted in school) for one batch i.e 2021-2022 .
-As shown in following screenshot.
 **Assessment plan**

 Next I created Assessment plan which is schedule to conduct the examination/assessment of a particular course for a group of students in an on-going academic term.
 For creating Assessment plan the prerequisites is grading scale so, we need to create grading scale for it.